seqcode/Bichrom/README.md

   </pre>

   **Description for the input files provided in the YAML configuration**:
-  Each data set: train, test and validation, corresponds to 500 base pair windows on the genome.
-The "seq", "labels" and "chromatin_tracks" files   for the train, test and validation sets contain features associated with these 500 base pair windows.
+  Each input data point (train, test or validation) corresponds to a 500 base pair window on the genome.
+The "seq", "labels" and "chromatin_tracks" files contain genomic features associated with these input 500 base pair windows.

-  - **seq**: The seq file contains one sequence per line.
+  - **seq**: The sequence input file contains one sequence per line.
 For example, if your training set has 25,100 genomic windows, the seq file will contain 25,100 lines.
+(Permitted bases: A, T, G, C, N).

-  - **labels**: The labels file contains a binary label that has been assigned each training window.
-(1 or 0)
+  - **labels**: This file contains a binary label that has been assigned to each training, validation and test input data point.
+(Must be 0/1).

-  - **chromatin_tracks**: Multiple chromatin files can be passed to to the program through the YAML file.
+  - **chromatin_tracks**: Multiple chromatin files can be passed to Bichrom through the YAML file.
 (The YAML field chromatin_tracks accepts a list of file locations.)
 Each line in a chromatin track file contains tab separated binned chromatin data.
 The data can be binned at any resolution.
-For example, if the genomic windows used for train, test and validation are 500 base pair long, then:
+For example, if the genomic windows used to train Bichrom are 500 base pairs, then:
     * If bins=50 base pairs, then each line in the chromatin file will contain 10 (500/50) tab separated values.
     * If bins=1 base pair, then each line in the chromatin file will contain 500 values.
-Note that all chromatin feature files that are passed to this argument must be binned at the same resolution.
+Note that all chromatin feature files that are passed to Bichrom must be binned at the same resolution.

 Other required arguments: